Launch of the new 2025/2026 membership campaign

 From the sweetness of the Amalfi coast to the incomparable flavors of local gastronomy, our trip was a real enchanted parenthesis.
 We had the immense chance of being welcomed by the

-Slow Food Costiera Sorrentina E Capri Aps , who offered us much more than a simple overview of their terroir: an immersion in a culture where taste, sharing and authenticity are kings.
-A huge thank you for your warm welcome, your contagious passion and these moments of conviviality that will remain engraved in our memories! 🌿🍋
+Slow Food Costiera Sorrentina e Capri APS, who offered us much more than just a glimpse of their local produce: an immersion in a culture where taste, sharing, and authenticity reign supreme.
+A huge thank you for your warm welcome, your contagious passion, and these convivial moments that will remain etched in our memories! 🌿🍋

 Back in the Basque Country, we take the inspiration of your commitment with us and the memory of these gourmet moments.
 In our turn to make you discover our land and our traditions, with as much generosity as you have offered us!